Influence of nuclear interactions in polyethylene range compensators for carbon-ion radiotherapy: Materials and methods

 \subsubsection{Ridge-filter design data}

 The ridge filters had been designed to modulate the carbon-ion range to deliver uniform RBE-weighted dose over the SOBP region for reference energy $E_0/A = 350$ MeV.
-Figure \ref{fig:1} shows the depth--dose and depth--RBE curves designed for a ridge filter of 6-cm modulation, for example.
-We assumed that the composition of the secondary particles would not severely vary in the SOBP or in the base part of the tail, where primary carbon ions should be absent.
+Figure \ref{fig:1} shows the depth--dose and depth--RBE distributions designed for a ridge filter of 6-cm range modulation, for example.
+We assumed that the quantity and composition of the secondary particles would not radically vary with depth up to the tail region, where primary carbon ions are absent.
 This leads to approximations: $D_2 \approx D_\mathrm{tail} = D_w(d_\mathrm{tail})$ and $\epsilon_2 \approx \epsilon_\mathrm{tail} = \epsilon_w(d_\mathrm{tail})$, where we chose tail-base depth $d_\mathrm{tail}$ to be at 3 mm deeper than the carbon-ion range.
-The mid-SOBP dose ratio and RBE were then estimated by
+The dose and RBE ratios at the mid-SOBP depth were then estimated by